 - After World War II: England sells the land it had been using to grow coffee in Peru to local farmers; autonomy is gained, but production is lost.

 11 Coffee Regions of Peru (3 Sections)

-Peru is divided into three sections: North, Central, South.
+Peru is divided into three sections: North, Central, and South.

 Within each of these areas, there are a few different regions distinct for growing coffee beans.
 These regions are important for different reasons, but they all contribute to Peru’s economy and exports.

 Importance of the regions that are growing coffee in Northern Peru:

 - Piura: Caturra, Catimor, and Typica are typically grown here; with chocolate, caramel, and nutty flavors.

 - Cajamarca: Cultivates Caturra, Typica, and Bourbon selections; produces sweet and acidic coffees

 - Cutervo: Grows Catimor, Pache, Bourbon, Typica, and Pacamara varieties; notes of vanilla and molasses are prominent